haowu97/netlify/content/posts/Academic/Databases/CHNS/CHNSTutorials.en.md

 A third ID variable, COMMID, is a six-digit numeric variable that uniquely identified each community.
 The variables T1 through T4 were concatenated to create COMMID.
 Each COMMID value represented one community.
 When the unit of analysis for a file was community, 1 COMMID = 1 community = 1 observation.
 Observations in these files were sorted by COMMID and Wave, i.e., the key sort variables were COMMID and Wave.
 Although COMMID was not required for most file merges, this variable was included on all data sets to facilitate merges with community-level files.

 When the unit of analysis was something other than individual, household or community (e.g., job, livestock type, food item, health facility), a variable that identified this unit was included on the file (e.g., JOB, F11, FOODCODE, Q1).
 For the files/tables where job was the unit of analysis, for example, each value of the variable JOB represented one occupation.
 That is, 1 JOB = 1 row = 1 occupation = 1 observation.
 Observations in these files were sorted by HHID, LINE, and JOB, i.e., the key sort variables were HHID, LINE, and JOB.

+## Biomarker Data

+The biomarker data collected in CHNS 2009 involves the release of 26 fasting blood measures on individuals aged 7 and older.
+This included major cardiovascular biomarkers (lipids, diabetes such as HbA1c, glucose, insulin, triglycerides, CRP) and important nutrition biomarkers (transferrin, hemoglobin, and ferritin).
+An overview of some of the key results was published in: Yan, Shengkai, J. Li, S. Li, B. Zhang, S. Du, P. Gordon-Larsen, L. Adair, B.M.
+Popkin (2012) The expanding burden of cardiometabolic risk in China: the China Health and Nutrition Survey.
+[Obesity Reviews 13 (9): 810-21. ](http://onlinelibrary.wiley.com/doi/10.1111/j.1467-789X.2012.01016.x/pdf)PMCID: PMC3429648.

+The full documentation of the collection and laboratory measurement are also placed as documents online:

+- Protocols used to collect and process blood samples are available [here](https://www.cpc.unc.edu/projects/china/data/datasets/Blood Collection Protocol_English.pdf).
+- A list of biomarkers and methods used to measure them is available [here](https://www.cpc.unc.edu/projects/china/data/datasets/Biomarker_Methods.pdf).
+- Codebook of the biomarker dataset is available [here](https://www.cpc.unc.edu/projects/china/data/datasets/C10BIOMARKER.pdf).

+## Economic related data

+Master_Asset_201804: mainly record what they have in home

+Master_Agriculture_201804: Agriculture income, work hours, and cost

+Master_Business_201804:  Business Income & work hours

+Master_Income_Categories_201804: record different categories of income

+Master_Constructed_Income_201804: summary of different kind of income

+## Appendix: some variable frequency statistics

 ### Province